top of page

 FAQs

-Look no further for the answers to your burning questions about editing in nice, bite-sized answers.
+Look no further for the answers to your burning questions about editing in bite-sized answers.

-For more in-depth responses, the hyperlinks will take you to the applicable blog post.
-Or you can jump directly to the blog by clicking the button below.
+For more detailed responses, the hyperlinks will take you to the applicable blog post.
+You can also jump directly to the blog below which might answer some questions not listed here.

 Qualifications: Services

 Why do I need an editor?
-Can't I just use a grammar/spell checker?
+Can't I just use a grammar checker/spell checker?

 What's the difference between a manuscript evaluation and a structural edit?
 Which one should I choose?